EmanHerawy/stratis-Ehsan-donatation-smartcontract/ReadME.md

 Charity Registration and/or license
   Audit Report (if the charity has been operating for more than 2 years)
-    Annual/Activity report
+   - Annual/Activity report
-    Passport copy of the Manager,
+   - Passport copy of the Manager,
-      BankAccount
+   -  BankAccount
-        Cryptocurrencies Address “ for supporting other crypt currencies (not supported yet) “
+    -Cryptocurrencies Address “ for supporting other crypt currencies (not supported yet) “

  admin receives a notification for new request to be reviewed , after  reviewing KYC and he can accept or reject